Chargeback Guarantees

 | Protect their margin | Grow your business |

-The Forter argument: Forter doesn't offer guarantees by default, arguing that guarantee providers decline 5-15% of good orders to protect themselves.
-Their position: pay less for technology, accept some fraud liability, approve more orders, make more money overall.
+The Forter argument: Forter now offers chargeback guarantees but historically emphasized a technology-first approach, arguing that pure guarantee providers decline 5-15% of good orders to protect themselves.
+Their position: better technology means approving more orders while still covering fraud losses.

 The Signifyd counter: Guarantee providers argue they approve more orders than merchants would on their own because they have better data, so the net effect is positive.